 In Yemen, three-quarters of the population – that’s over 22 million people – need humanitarian assistance to survive.
-One in every three children in Yemen is at risk of acute malnutrition, and 85,000 babies and toddlers have starved to death.
+Some 85,000 babies and toddlers have starved to death.

 Yemenis are living through the worst humanitarian disaster in the world, the most severe cholera epidemic since records began, and are on the brink of the worst famine in a century.

-This project will focus on areas of Sana’a that have experienced outbreaks of cholera, with high rates of malnutrition, and host Yemenis who have fled their homes.
-It will target the most vulnerable people – those with infections, diseases, food insecurity, malnutrition, and people at risk of famine.
+This project will target the most vulnerable people – those with infections, diseases, food insecurity, and people at risk of famine.

-£15 provides one vulnerable person with life-saving support.
+£15 provides one vulnerable person with life-saving medical support.

-£75 provides five vulnerable people with life-saving support.
+£75 provides five vulnerable people with life-saving medical support.

-£150 provides ten vulnerable people with life-saving support.
+£150 provides ten vulnerable people with life-saving medical support

 Human Appeal’s work in Yemen